cristianmontenegrop/Budget-tracker/README.md

 ## Description

-Web Application that enables user with excercise routine logging and viewing capabilities, giving the user the
+Web Application that enables user with budget or cash flow tracking functionality featuring offline useability

+- Enter deposits offline

+- Enter expenses offline

+- When back online, entries get updated to the server.

+- Independent APP (PWA) version available, follow the initial prompt when you go in the website.

 ## Technologies